Get insider access

 8.0 Ultra-Light Gaming

 The ROCCAT Burst Pro Air is an impressive ultra-light gaming mouse.
-Overall, it feels well-built and comfortable to use, and it has high-quality feet that offer a smooth gliding experience.
+Overall, it feels well-built and comfortable to use.
+It also has impressive click latency performance and high-quality feet that offer a smooth gliding experience.
 However, at 81g, it's much heavier than many other lightweight wireless gaming options.
-Also, while its click latency is very good, it's still higher than other comparable gaming options.

 Pros